reach-sh/reach-lang/docs/src/tut/mkt/index.md

 ### {#tut-mkt-basic-declare} Declare Variables

-Start by fleshing out the constants that we have declared.
+Start by fleshing out the constants that have already been declared.
 Replace this:

 ```reach